Hamburger

 Within a typical organisational setting, it is imperative that managers make themselves available for discussions with employees about their careers.
 For effective discussions to occur, we recommend that managers foster open and trusted working environments with their employees.
 During these discussions, managers have a duty to plan and establish career plans that benefit the organisation as well as the individual, provide information relevant to the employee and ensure that appropriate skill development happens.

 Overall, career conversations have been credited as being of significant value for both employees and the organisation.
-When they are implemented correctly, organisations give themselves a competitive advantage at a time of increased competition for high performing employees and in a cut throat, global market that constantly sees companies restructuring and adjusting to changing trend and markets.
+When they are implemented correctly, organisations give themselves a competitive advantage at a time of increased competition for high performing employees and in a cut-throat, global market that constantly sees companies restructuring and adjusting to changing trend and markets.

 CTA - Career Conversations - small